 Arts and Crafts Easter Basket Ideas

 Flex your kids’ artistic muscles by including arts and crafts in their Easter basket!
-Use this as an opportunity to restock any art tools that you might be running out of, such as crayons, markers, and paintbrushes.
-Here are some more art-related ideas for your kids’ baskets.
+This is also a great opportunity to restock any art tools that you might be running out of.

 - Crayons.
 If you’re up for some DIY, make these cute Easter crayons!
 You’ll need a silicone mold and lots of broken crayons.

 Get help keeping all their artwork organized and protected: 10 Creative Ways to Organize Kids’ Artwork

 Easter Basket Ideas for the Garden

 - Seeds.
 Give your kids some fruit or vegetable seeds to plant in your garden or in their own pot at home.
 Or you could give them some flower seeds to plant in your yard to improve your curb appeal.